-C.7.2 UK departure from the EU
+C.7.3 UK departure from the EU ("Brexit")

-The company has closely monitored political and regulatory developments arising from the ongoing negotiations for the expected departure of the UK from the EU on 29 March 2019 ("Brexit").
-There remains uncertainty in relation to the final terms and the company has assessed its risks in multiple scenarios under three broad categories of conduct, prudential and data.
-The company is focussed on a long-term strategy of being a reduced risk, reduced cost closed book business, so the legal and regulatory risks posed by Brexit are correspondingly reduced.
-The company regards conduct risk as its principle concern in relation to Brexit, as changes to the passporting arrangements between the UK and EU members could impact continuity of service for the small number of policyholders that reside overseas.
-Based on legal opinion, the company intends to maintain uninterrupted service for all policyholders, paying claims and receiving premiums as they fall due.
+The company has closely monitored the political and regulatory developments arising from Brexit negotiations.
+Although there remains uncertainty on the final terms of Brexit, the company is confident that it is well prepared to address the various conduct, prudential and data risks it and its outsourcers face.
+The company regards conduct risk as its principle concern in relation to Brexit, as changes to the passporting arrangements between the UK and EU members could impact continuity of service for the small number of policyholders that reside in the EEA.
+Based on guidance from the European Insurance and Occupational Pensions Authority ("EIOPA") and a supportive legal opinion, the company intends to maintain uninterrupted service for all policyholders, paying claims and receiving premiums as they fall due.

-C.7.3 Scenario analyses
+C.7.4 Scenario analyses